SiyiZhang00/IDEA9103_test/README.md

 # IDEA9103_test
+My first repository for IDEA9103.

-This is a test for the IDEA 9103 Class haha lot
+This is the readme file!!!